Battle Circus (film): Plot

 A young Army nurse, Lieutenant Ruth McCara, is newly assigned to the 8666th MASH, a mobile field hospital constantly on the move during the Korean War.
 Ruth's personal mission is to serve suffering humanity.
 She initially experiences an uncomfortable welcoming by the unit's hard-drinking, no-nonsense chief surgeon, Major Jed Webbe.
 Jed engages in a helicopter rescue of army casualties while under fire.
 He is a much-tried doctor by the continual movement of the outfit due to the changing battle lines.
 Responsible for the dismantling and re-pitching of the tent hospital is Sergeant Orvil Statt, a former circus roustabout.

 At first, Ruth is a bumbling addition to the nurse corps, but she attracts the attention of Jed immediately because of the needless risks she takes.
 Against her resilience, he continues with sequential passes.
 After seeing that he is beloved by the unit, she agrees to his advances.
 He later cautions her that he wants a "no strings" relationship.
 Ruth is warned by the other nurses of his womanizing ways, and that he is probably married.
 When she asks him if he has someone else back home, he refuses to answer, and they separate.

 When a young Korean child needs special care, Ruth entreats Jed to perform an open-heart operation, despite the reservations of the unit commander, Lieutenant Colonel Hilary Whalters.
 Jed ends up saving the life of the child.
 Jed is a relentless taskmaster, demanding Captain John Rustford fly desperately needed blood supplies at night, even in the teeth of a fierce storm.
 After the helicopter lands safely, Jed goes on a binge, forcing Whalters to tell his chief surgeon either straighten up or ship out.
-When a now more assured Ruth treats some North Korean prisoners, a frightened prisoner with a concealed grenade is calmly disarmed by her soothing words and manner.
+When a now more assured Ruth treats some North Korean prisoners of war, a frightened prisoner with a concealed grenade is calmly disarmed by her soothing words and manner.

 After a North Korean advance forces the MASH unit to escape through enemy lines, the lovers are temporarily separated.
 When the unit's commander is wounded in an attack, Jed has to take command to lead the unit out of danger.
 Traveling cross-country, he sets out on a perilous journey, attempting to meet up with the nurses who have gone on ahead by rail to a preset rendezvous.
 Eventually the two caravans safely negotiate the battlefield, and Jed and Ruth are reunited.